dustinpfister/blog_posts/_posts/js-javascript-return.md

 layout: post
 categories: js
 id: 393
-updated: 2019-12-01 18:40:44
+updated: 2020-07-18 10:35:16
-version: 1.15
+version: 1.16
 ---

 The [javaScipt return statement](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Statements/return) is used in the body of a function to return a product when the function is called.
+This returned value can then be stored into a variable, or additional methods in the prototype of the value that is returned can be called off of it to returned yet another value.
+In addition the value that is returned can be a function, and this internal function can have access to the variable scope of the other function in which it is contained, a concept known as [closure](/2019/02/22/js-javascript-closure/).

 The product that is returned can just be a simple primitive, but things get more interesting when it is an object, or a function.
-The return statement can also be used as an alternative to the break keyword in the body of a function if looping is no longe required, and is also an important part of creating closures.
+The return statement can also be used as an alternative to the break keyword in the body of a function if looping is no longer required, and is also an important part of creating closures.

 In this post I will be exploring some examples that have to do with the return statement in javaScript and touch base on some related topics surrounding the javaScript return keyword as well.